Phoenix-XT/Phoenix-XT/README.md

 - 👋 Hi, I’m @Phoenix-XT
-- 👀 I’m interested in Product Management/Software Testing for cloud services..
+- 👀 I’m interested in Software Testing for cloud services..
-- 🌱 I’m currently learning QA and Python programming
+- 🌱 I’m currently learning Software Automation
 - 💞️ I’m looking to collaborate on any project I can learn from.
 - 📫 How to reach me omomnzan@gmail.com..